-You may want to talk with your teen about how to communicate around the issue.
+You may want to talk with your teen about how to communicate about the issue.
 Let them know they can tell you about episodes of harm without judgment.
 See #7 and #8 for strategies to reduce the frequency.

-4. Check In With Yourself
+4. Check-In With Yourself

-5. Don’t punish
+5. Don’t Punish

 Mental health struggles cannot be remedied through discipline.
 First, seek to understand.

 Process why it’s happening, practice harm reduction, and review alternate behaviors.
 Then and only then, with the support of a therapist, collaborate with your teen on how consequences for continued self-harm episodes might help support them in making choices that keep them safe.